MSK Diagnostic Ultrasound Scan | iPS Clinics in Bridgend, Cardiff, Carmarthen, Newport & Porthcawl Logo Phone Icon Call

 Initial Injection Assessment

-Appointment Type: This booking option is appropriate for a patient seeking expert assessment/treatment with our MSK clinical specialist physiotherapist.
-The consultation includes an MSK Diagnostic Ultrasound Scan at no additional cost.
-If time permits, treatment will be provided within this consultation (if appropriate, an Ultrasound-Guided Injection may be provided – additional cost applies).
-Includes : Ultrasound Scan £105 Time: 45 minutes
+Consultation Type: This booking option is appropriate for a patient seeking an expert assessment with our MSK clinical specialist – Gareth Tremain.
+The consultation includes a Diagnostic Ultrasound Scan at no additional cost.
+If time permits and if appropriate, an Ultrasound-Guided Injection may be provided during the consultation (additional cost applies). £105 Time: 45 minutes

 Circular image